maliMirkec/personal-website/site/articles/nightmare-dx-shopify.md

       title: Hire me ⇢
 ---

 This article is the first article in a series about poor developer experience.
-In this particular article, I am going to write about Shopify and its friendliness for developers.
+In this particular article, I am going to write about Shopify and its (un)friendliness for developers.

 **Disclaimer:** This series intends not to rant but to educate developers about the limitations of the products, platforms, and frameworks.
 In the perfect world, these posts would contribute to building a better Developer Experience for everyone.
 That is also the reason why the title is deliberately controversial.